 The recent dramatic rise in incarceration, resulting largely from increased harsh sentencing policies for nonviolent offenses, has had profound implications for the lives of American men.
 Incarceration has especially transformed the life course of low-educated minority men living in impoverished neighborhoods.
 Approximately 60 percent of black men without a high school diploma have served time in prison by their early 30s.6 For many young black men, incarceration has become a normative life course stage and a rite of passage.
 Isolation is common, both in prison and upon release, and police presence, which is heightened in poor communities, can make it more difficult for former prisoners to adjust to life after incarceration.
 Formerly incarcerated men frequently experience discrimination, encounter political disenfranchisement, and have difficulty securing stable housing.
-7 Further, those who have outstanding warrants, even for minor infractions, may avoid formal employment, hospitals, and sometimes even family and friends for fear of going back to prison.8 and arrayed by law, custom, convention, and ceremony."
+Further, those who have outstanding warrants, even for minor infractions, may avoid formal employment, hospitals, and sometimes even family and friends for fear of going back to prison.8

+Additionally, incarcerated men experience a "liminal" state that complicates the maintenance of romantic relationships.
+Liminality refers to individuals who are "neither here nor there; they are betwixt and between the positions assigned and arrayed by law, custom, convention, and ceremony."
 Liminality, according to Victor Turner, begins when individuals are removed and isolated from society, and ends with individuals reintegrating back into normal life and assuming their former roles.
-During the liminal stage, individuals roles become increasingly ambiguous, with their rights and obligations unclearly defined and aspects of their future uncertain.
+During the liminal stage, individuals' roles become increasingly ambiguous, with their rights and obligations unclearly defined and aspects of their future uncertain.
 Incarceration forces people into a liminal state.